vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/03_PART_B_REFORMED_CALENDAR_OF_INDIA_for_the_five_years_1876_to_1880_Saka_1954-55_to_1958-59_A_D.md

 (10) Transit of the Sun-Meṣadi, Vrṣadi are

-the moments when the longitude of the Sun equals 23° 15', 59o.15 etc. Sun's entry into nakṣatras have been calculated in the same way as in the case of the moon, rix., adopting variable ayanāmśa.
+the moments when the longitude of the Sun equals 23° 15', 59o.15 etc. Sun's entry into nakṣatras have been calculated in the same way as in the case of the moon, rix., adopting variable ayanāṁśa.
 Sun's transits over every 30th degree of arc commencing from the vernal equinoc tial point have been designated by Trop, Aries, Trop.
 Taurus, etc.

 III.
 List of Holidays The list of holidays for the Government of India as well as for all the States has been prepared for the five years 1954-55 to 1958-59 A.D., on the basis of the Reformed Calendar,